An International Handbook of Good Practices for Building Resilience Against Violent Religious Radicalisation Explore

 What can Europe learn from other parts of the world about governing religious diversity?
 The GREASE project is finding out.
 Our consortium brings together researchers and eminent scholars from Europe, South & Southeast Asia, Asia Pacific and the MENA region.
 Together we are investigating how religious diversity is governed in 24 countries.
 Comparing norms, laws and practices, we hope to ascertain what is useful (or not useful) in preventing religious radicalisation.
 Our research also sheds light on different societal approaches to accommodating religious minorities and migrants.

 GREASE aims to deepen our understanding of religious diversity governance, emphasizing insights for countering radicalisation.

 Free educational materials in multiple languages.
 Don’t miss our Massive Open Online Courses and film essays.

 A handbook on preventing religious radicalisation, 24 country reports, policy briefs, journal articles, blog posts, newsletters – GREASE offers a steady stream of observation and analysis.

 How do different countries deal with religious diversity?
 How can we help one another counter radicalisation while upholding fundamental rights?
-GREASE is exploring these questions in five corners of the world, enriching our comparative knowledge base and offering insights for policymaking.
+GREASE is exploring these questions in six corners of the world, enriching our comparative knowledge base and offering insights for policymaking.

 The Read Me section of our website shines a light on GREASE’s central research themes: religious diversity governance, secularism, radicalism, and state-religion relations.